-The Co-operative accounts for the pension scheme on a defined benefit basis based on its share of scheme assets and liabilities as determined by the actuary.
+The Co-operative accounts for the pension scheme on a defined benefit basis on its share of scheme assets and liabilities as determined by the actuary.
 Defined benefit costs are recognised in the Statement of Comprehensive Income within operating costs.
 Actuarial gains and losses are recognised in Other Comprehensive Income.
-Further details are disclosed in the notes to the accounts.
+Further details of the scheme and its assumptions are included in note 24.